QUESTIONS AND ANSWERS

 A: Most nights you eat out—in Greece, the taverna is an essential part of the whole experience; it is the social hub of the community, the rendezvous central for all gossip and socialising.
 Unlike the more usual western experience of the “move ’em in, move ’em out” mentality, once you occupy a table, it’s yours for the evening, and into the wee small hours too, if you so desire!

 In fact, the problem is not having the check slapped on the table before you’ve even put down your fork; it’s getting the waiter to come over and take your money!
-It’s a totally laid-back atmosphere; bills are often tallied up on (paper) tablecloths, the drinks bill is figured out according to how many bottles are on the table!
+It’s a totally laid-back atmosphere; bills are often tallied up on (paper) tablecloths, and the drinks bill is figured out according to how many bottles are on the table!

 Q: What other costs should I expect?

-A: Very few!
-That’s our whole philosophy of “once you’re on board, it’s all covered!”
-The only other spending money you’ll need is if you decide to go rent scooters on some of the bigger islands; they cost around $15–20 per day.
+” The only other spending money you’ll need is if you decide to go rent scooters on some of the bigger islands; they cost around $15–20 per day.
 Jeeps are around $80/day—fit 4 people in, and $20 per person is quite the bargain.

 Of course, if you decide to go hit the town and get into expensive cocktails, this will clock up a few extra $$s.
-Though all things are relative: you probably couldn’t spend as much on a night on the town in Greece as you could at home, no matter how hard you tried—so may as well make the most of it!
+Though all things are relative: you probably couldn’t spend as much on a night in the town in Greece as you could at home, no matter how hard you tried—so may as well make the most of it!

 Q: Why Greece and the Islands?

-There will still always be something magical about the Greek isles.
-Their ambiance is unique; there’s nowhere in the world quite like it.
+There will still always be something magical about the Greek Isles.
+Their ambience is unique; there’s nowhere in the world quite like it.
 So this has to be the major plus point for Greece—it’s “Greek”!
 The Greeks are a strange combination of “so laid-back they’re almost horizontal” and yet conversely, they are full of life and energy, volatile, passionate, ready to laugh and dance the night away at the drop of a hat.
 Living life for the moment is a way of life in these little islands (what we call the “real” Greece, as opposed to “touristville Greece”—the bigger places & Athens are quite different!).

 Q: OK, I’m sold—I wanna go!
 How do I get there?